 Inclusions:

-This morning you leave the capital by air for Tabuk, the gateway to Saudi Arabia’s northwest, and for centuries a resting point for Jordanian and Egyptian pilgrims on their way to Mecca and Medina.
+This morning leave the capital by air for Tabuk, the gateway to Saudi Arabia’s northwest, and for centuries a resting point for Jordanian and Egyptian pilgrims on their way to Mecca and Medina.
+Upon arrival, meet a local guide and savor lunch at a traditional Saudi cuisine restaurant.

-Life moves slowly here as you will feel wandering along the main street, checking out the ‘smach’ shops (Saudi headwear for men) and the all-purpose stores selling anything a bedouin needs in the desert.
-The small fort sits at the top of the street and houses a museum.
+Life moves slowly here and feels wandering along the main street, checking out the small fort that sits at the top of the street and houses a museum.
 The distinct Ottoman architecture is a testament to the city’s position as the gateway to Saudi and the Arab world.
 To prove this, explore one of the best-preserved railway stations in Saudi Arabia.
 Hijaz Railway Station was built almost a century ago to take Muslim pilgrims from Damascus to the holy cities of Makkah and Medina but ended in ruins less than two decades after its start.
 This iconic attraction allows you to admire refurbished buildings that offer various Ottoman relics at this historical monument.

-If you're exploring alternative activities for a more active and exciting afternoon, consider the following optional half-day program.
+For those seeking alternative options, consider activities that provide a more active and thrilling afternoon, consider the following optional half-day program.

 Optional Program for a hidden Hisma Tour by 4x4